jimas13/SPSyncer/README.md

 Default way of accesing a SharePoint Site Collection by utilizing the Microsoft.SharePoint.Client namespace.

 In order for the three above way to function as intended the below are required:
-- An App registration in the tenants Azure Active directory
+- An App registration in the tenant's Azure Active directory
 - The below API Permissions:
   ![image](https://user-images.githubusercontent.com/17068157/199127969-666cefb5-d605-4a7e-a6cb-b728827b69b7.png)